jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+18 Nov 2020

+- Making A Figure by Daniel Hitchens, review of three books about Edmund Burke in *TLS*, May 24 2013, p.
+7 (no link):

+  "...
+(Burke's) masterpiece *Reflections on the Revolution in France* (1790), has been celebrated for its somber premonitions of the decade after the fall of the Bastille. ...
+Burke predicted executions, social chaos, terrifying inhumanity, and the eventual rise of a figure who sounds remarkably like Napoleon.

+  To a social conservative, the lesson is clear: Burke has percieved that if you sweep away existing hierarchies, ignore custom and ceremony, despise orthodox religion, and show no respect for the traditions you have received, then you will leave nothing but the will to power, which all these things were meant to mediate, and which can now only be reined in by despotism.

+  One standard response is: but what if the revolution degenerated not thanks to some inner logic of violence, but because of massive political and military hostility from the rest of Europe?
+And what if that hostility was whipped up in no small part by the author of the internationally bestselling *Reflections on the Revolution in France*?
+You do not need to take sides to see what a tangled issue it soon becomes."

+- Backwards Into The Future by David Hawkes, review of *The Silence of Animals:
+  On Progress and Other Modern Myths* by John Gray in *TLS*, Aug 30 2013, p.
+7 (no link):

+  "*The Silence of Animals* continues (Gray's) extended critique of "meliorism": the belief that the moral and material condition of humanity will improve over time ...
+Gray notes that this myth is far more fundamental,  consistent, and tenacious than its seminal manifestation in the salvation and apocalyptic myths of Christianity.
+  In the guises of Enlightenment rationalism, Romantic individualism, liberal humanism, nationalism, Marxism and neo-liberal capitalism, the spectre of progress continues to haunt an ostensibly secularized humanity ...

+  To lose faith in progress is to lose the ability to see meaning in life.
+  It is to abandon the notion, central to rationalism and religion alike, that empirical appearances conceal substantial essences. ...
+It assumes ... that signs do not refer to an external reality, but create their own referents.
+To lose faith in progress is to view the world as a depthless simulacrum with no  underlying significance.

+  ...
+If we no longer see essence beneath appearance, referent behind sign, or subject behind object, that must reflect a development in human history, not the discovery on an eternal verity about the world.
+The world can only have meaning conferred upon it, or be deprived of it, by human beings.

+  There is surely no great difficulty in tracing the power of symbols to its source today, when the spiraling abstractions of finance bestow uprecedented practical power on ... signs.
+Gray never considers that it may be the performative power of ... fictional financial figures, that has stopped people from perceiving meaning behind the signs of history.
+He has little to say about the influence of money on the mind, which is an eloquent  absence from any twenty-first century philosophy with aspirations to social relevance.

+  ...
+History happens, and change takes place, whether or not we choose to give it meaning.  ...
+If the Western intelligentsia no longer acknowledges any significance to life, that does not mean that we have discovered a timeless truth that had been hidden from Aristotle, Plato, and the prophets of monotheism.
+It means that we can no longer see meaning where others once did."

+- Texts For Our Times by David Hawkes, review of *Fiction Sets You Free:
+  Literature, Liberty, and Western Culture* by Russell A. Berman in *TLS* Oct 24 2008, p 24-25 (no link):

+  "It is paradoxical for an advocate of the Western cultural tradition to laud market capitalism. ...
+There have been many societies in which large numbers of people dedicated their lives to the pursuit of economic self-interest through the market.
+But there have been no societies in which the pursuit of economic self-interest through the market was held to be an admirable way to spend one's life.
+Our society is unique in having produced that philosophy.
+One of the reasons to read the literature of the past is to learn how anomalous our society is in its self-interested single-mindedness. ..."

 17 Nov 2020

 - Presence in the Past by Michael Bentley, review of *History Man: The Life of